Welcome spring with these colorful, toddler-friendly DIYs

 At 11 weeks, your baby may start responding to your voice and inspecting their own hands.
 Discover what else is developing right now.

 Tummy time builds the muscles and coordination needed for rolling over, crawling, reaching, and playing.
-Here are some ideas for taking tummy off the floor.
+Here are some ideas for taking tummy time off the floor.

 Talking with your baby can feel awkward, but it's so beneficial.
 Lovevery shares 6 tips for how to talk to someone who doesn't talk back yet.